CurraghsBettor/Generalized-linear-models-and-effect-sizes/Chickenpox.md

     ## RR =  0.69 95%CI [ 0.59 , 0.79 ]

-We have just highlighted a main issue with model 4, as a consequence the
-$z$ value and the corresponding $p$-value are both incorrect, therefore one can correct that as follows:
+The $z$ value correspoding to the estimate and therefore the $p$-value are incorrect, we can correct that as follows:

 ``` r
 zvalue <- coefM4[2,1]/se